CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

     1. The count of these CVE Observed Examples varies significantly per CWE.
     2. There's ~3000 CVE Observed Examples in the CWE standard.
 2. We can use the full CWE standard and associated known good CVE assignments in the standard (CVE Observed Examples for a given CWE) as the target, allowing an LLM to compare the CVE Description (and other data) to this.
+    1. And moreover, prompt the LLM to provide similar CVEs to support its rationale for the CWE assignment

 !!! tip
     Rather than train a model on bad data, we can ask a model to assign / validate a CWE based on its understanding of the CWEs available (and its understanding of CWEs assigned to similar CVEs based on the Observed Examples for each CWE in the standard)